smaerdlatigid/3D-Material-Synthesis/README.md

 # 3D Material Synthesis
 Estimate high resolution surface normals from a single view using multiple light sources and artificial intelligence.

+## Dependencies
+- Unity3D
+- Python 3+ (tensorflow, numpy, Pillow, matplotlib)
-## Generate Training Data with Unity
+## Generate Photo-Realistic Data with Unity Universal Render Pipeline

 4 light sources are placed around a scene to mimic LEDs on a tripod-like structure